Man set to be executed for 1996 slaying of University of Oklahoma dance student

 Anthony Sanchez, 44, is scheduled to receive a three-drug injection at 10 a.m.
 CDT at the Oklahoma State Penitentiary in McAlester.
 He took the unusual step earlier this year of opting not to present a clemency application to the state's Pardon and Parole Board, which many viewed as his last chance to have his life spared.
 His former attorneys blamed Sanchez's decision on his spiritual adviser, the Rev. Jeff Hood, an anti-death penalty advocate who has befriended death row inmates across the country.

-Sanchez’s new attorney, Eric Allen of Columbus, Ohio, has requested a stay of execution in federal court, claiming he needs more time to go through boxes of evidence in the case.
-So far, that request has been rejected by a federal judge and is pending before the U.S. Supreme Court.
+Sanchez’s new attorney, Eric Allen of Columbus, Ohio, requested a stay of execution in federal court, claiming he needed more time to go through boxes of evidence in the case.
+The U.S. Supreme Court rejected the request Thursday.

 Sanchez was convicted of raping and murdering 21-year-old Juli Busken, an Arkansas native who had just completed her last semester when she was abducted on Dec.
 20, 1996, from the parking lot of her Norman apartment complex.
 Her body was found that evening near a lake in far southeast Oklahoma City.
 She had been bound, raped and shot in the head.